dappforce/subsocial-docs/docs/develop/grill-light/extension/Schema.md

   }
 ```

-Awesome, you have are already half way.
+Awesome, you are already half way.

 Let's see how to create an input modal next.